MicrosoftDocs/entra-docs/docs/identity/authentication/concept-authentication-external-method-provider.md

 The user’s authentication will be treated as having met the MFA requirement once Entra ID has validated that the first factor completed with Entra ID and the second factor completed with the external provider satisfy the requirement for two or more types of methods from "something you know", "something you have", "something you are."

-This document describes integration of authentication methods provided by external authentication providers, called external authentication methods, to satisfy the second factor, in addition to the built-in authentication methods.
-External authentication methods are added to Entra ID by the tenant admin.
+This document describes integration of authentication methods provided by external authentication providers, called external authentication methods (EAMs), to satisfy the second factor, in addition to the built-in authentication methods.
+EAMs are added to Entra ID by the tenant admin.

-External authentication methods are implemented on top of Open ID Connect.
+EAMs are implemented on top of Open ID Connect.
 This implementation requires at least three publicly facing endpoints:

 - An Open ID Connect Discovery endpoint, described in [Discovery of provider metadata via OIDC Discovery](#discovery-of-provider-metadata)
 - A valid Open ID Connect authentication endpoint